-If you do want to sync smartphone to Office 365 public folders or calendars, you have limited options:
+If you do want to sync smartphones to Office 365 Public Folders or calendars, you have limited options:

 - Search the App Store.
-Apple and Android app stores sell a few third-party applications to sync a Public Folder.
+Apple and Android app stores sell third-party applications to sync a Public Folder.
 However, you need to purchase the app, configure (yet another an Exchange Server, username, and password).
-This probably won’t scale if you have to do it for hundreds of users.
+This is not a scalable solution for hundreds of business users.

 - Write your own app.
 If you know how to do it, you could sync the Public Folder to the contacts folder on each mailbox.
-ActiveSync will automatically sync mailbox contacts to users’ mobile phones.
+ActiveSync will automatically sync mailbox contacts to smartphones.

-- Drag your contacts into the mailboxes of everyone who needs them.
-This is an excellent option, but it’s also not scalable.
-Creating a subfolder and overwriting it when it’s time for an update is a better bet, but you’ll still have to notify users of the refresh.
+- Drag contacts into the mailboxes of everyone who needs them.
+This is an excellent option, but again it is not scalable.
+Creating a subfolder and overwriting it when it’s time for an update is a better bet, but you will still have to notify users of the refresh.

 - Try CiraSync.
-This is my favorite way to sync smartphone to Office 365 public folders.
+This is my favorite way to sync smartphone to Office 365 public folders in under a minute.